-Previous work has mostly worked with limited context.
-Miculicich et al. (2018) addressed the problem by reusing previously computed encoder representations, but report no BLEU improvements by using context larger than 3 sentences.
-Zhang et al. (2018) found 2 sentences of context to work the best.
-Maruf and Haffari (2018) use a fixed pretrained RNN encoder for context sentences and only train the document-level RNN.
-Junczys-Dowmunt (2019) concatenate sentences into very large inputs and outputs as in (Tiedemann and Scherrer, 2017).
+Previous work on context-aware NMT has mostly worked with limited context.
+Miculicich et al. (2018) address the problem by reusing previously computed encoder representations, but report no BLEU improvements by using context larger than 3 sentences.
+Zhang et al. (2018) find 2 sentences of context to work the best.
+Maruf and Haffari (2018) use a fixed pretrained RNN encoder for context sentences and only train the documentlevel RNN.
+Junczys-Dowmunt (2019) concatenates sentences into very large inputs and outputs as in Tiedemann and Scherrer (2017).
 Maruf et al. (2019) propose a scalable context-aware model by using sparsemax which can ignore certain words and hierarchical attention which first computes sentence-level attention scores and subsequently word-level scores.
 However, for domain adaptation, the full encoder representation is too granular and not the most efficient way to obtain domain signals, for which we present evidence in our experiments.
-Stojanovski and Fraser (2019a); Macé and Servan (2019) proposed a similar approach to our domain embedding model, but they did not investigate it from a domain adaptation perspective.
-Kothur et al. (2018) looked at the impact of using document-level post-edits.
+Stojanovski and Fraser (2019a); Macé and Servan (2019) propose a similar approach to our domain embedding model, but they do not investigate it from a domain adaptation perspective.

-Previous work has not studied using contextual information for domain adaptation.
-Our work is at the intersection of domain adaptation and contextaware NMT and studies if document-level context can be used to address zero-resource domains.
+To our knowledge, our work is the first at the intersection of domain adaptation and context-aware NMT and shows that document-level context can be used to address zero-resource domains.